DavidBelicza/TextRank/README.md

 </p>

 <p align="center">
-This source code is an implementation of textrank algorithm, under MIT licence.
+This source code is an implementation of the TextRank algorithm under the MIT license.
-<br />The minimum requred Go version is 1.8.
+<br />The minimum required Go version is 1.8.
 <p align="center">
 <br />

 ## MOTIVATION

-If there was a program what could rank book size text's words, phrases and sentences continuously on multiple threads and it would be opened to modifing by objects, written in a simple, secure, static language and if it would be very well documented...
+Imagine a program that can continuously rank the words, phrases, and sentences of a book-sized text across multiple threads, can be modified through objects, is written in a simple, secure, static language, and is very well documented...
 Now, here it is.

 ## FEATURES